LANCE: Low Rank Activation Compression for Efficient On-Device Continual Learning: Experimental Evaluation

 \subsection{Results: Single-task Fine-Tuning Efficiency}

-We first evaluate LANCE on fine-tuning the last 2 or 4 layers of MCUNet~\citep{Lin2020MCUNet:Devices}, MobileNetV2~\citep{mobilenetv2}, ResNet18~\citep{he2016deep} and ResNet34~\citep{he2016deep}.
-All models are pretrained on ImageNet-1k~\citep{Krizhevsky2012ImageNetNetworks}.
+We first evaluate LANCE on fine-tuning the last 2 or 4 layers of MCUNet~\cite{Lin2020MCUNet:Devices}, MobileNetV2~\cite{mobilenetv2}, ResNet18~\cite{he2016deep} and ResNet34~\cite{he2016deep}.
+All models are pretrained on ImageNet-1k.
 For LANCE, the offline Phase I calibration uses $N{=}100$ mini-batches with an energy threshold $\varepsilon{=}0.7$.
 Fine-tuning runs for 50 epochs.

-\textbf{Answer to Q1.} To assess gradient fidelity, we compute the angle between LANCE gradients ($\nabla_\vtheta \cL_{\text{LANCE}}$) and full BP gradients ($\nabla_\vtheta \cL_{\text{BP}}$), normalized as $\nabla_\vtheta\cL/||\nabla_\vtheta\cL||_F$, on one mini-batch at the start of each epoch.
-Fig.~\ref{fig:grad_alignment} shows that LANCE gradients remain within $\sim$70$^\circ$ of the full gradients, with angles stabilizing over time.
-This empirically validates Theorem~\ref{thm:lance-descent}, confirming that LANCE preserves gradient fidelity and maintains valid descent directions.
+\textbf{Answer to Q1.} To assess gradient fidelity, we compute the angle between LANCE gradients ($\nabla_\vtheta \cL_{\text{LANCE}}$) and full BP gradients ($\nabla_\vtheta \cL_{\text{BP}}$), normalized as $\nabla_\vtheta\cL/||\nabla_\vtheta\cL||_F$, on one mini-batch at the start of each epoch. \cref{fig:grad_alignment} shows that LANCE gradients remain within $\sim$70$^\circ$ of the full gradients, with angles stabilizing over time.
+This empirically validates \cref{thm:lance-descent}, confirming that LANCE preserves gradient fidelity and maintains valid descent directions. {This observation is consistent with the ablation in} \cref{sec:main_ablations}, {where gradient fidelity remains stable across a wide range of compression ratios controlled by the energy threshold~$\varepsilon$.}

-\textbf{Answer to Q2.} Across all datasets and models, LANCE reduces activation storage by up to $250\times$ relative to BP while maintaining competitive accuracy.
-Table~\ref{table:fine-tuning-performance} reports results on CIFAR-10/100 and Pets and CUB200.
-Compared to iterative low-rank methods such as ASI~\citep{nguyen2025beyond}, or HOSVD~\citep{nguyen2024activation} where a full SVD is recomputed at each step, LANCE achieves comparable compression with higher accuracy and similar FLOPs, confirming that repeated decompositions are unnecessary.
+\textbf{Answer to Q2.} Across all datasets and models, LANCE reduces activation storage by up to $250\times$ relative to BP while maintaining competitive accuracy. \Cref{table:fine-tuning-performance} reports results on CIFAR-10/100 and Pets and CUB200.
+Compared to iterative low-rank methods such as ASI~\cite{nguyen2025beyond}, or HOSVD~\cite{nguyen2024activation} where a full SVD is recomputed at each step, LANCE achieves comparable compression with higher accuracy and similar FLOPs, confirming that repeated decompositions are unnecessary.
 Although BP attains higher accuracy when the same number of layers are fine-tuned, LANCE's extreme memory efficiency enables fine-tuning more layers under strict SRAM budgets.
 For example, fine-tuning 4 layers with LANCE reaches the accuracy of 2-layer BP while still fitting within microcontroller constraints.
 These results demonstrate that fixed low-rank subspaces retain sufficient representational power for efficient on-device fine-tuning.